 When will this be available for all?
 Ask Apple.

 What’s important is that ALL modern browsers now support both VP8 and H.264.
-More on that in a sec.
+And when it comes to WebRTC browser support in general – then we’re in quite a good place already.

 It doesn’t stop there either.
 Apple joined the Alliance of Open Media as a founding member.
 This alliance is behind the future video codec AV1, and now has 40 members in it.